voidvoxel/gc/README.md

 Static allocation expects a pointer to a finalization function; just set to `NULL` if finalization is not required.

-Note that `gc` currently does not guarantee a specific ordering when it collects static variables, If static vars need to be deallocated in a particular order, the user should call `vgc_free()` on them in the desired sequence prior to calling `vgc_stop()`, see below.
+Note that `vgc` currently does not guarantee a specific ordering when it collects static variables, If static vars need to be deallocated in a particular order, the user should call `vgc_free()` on them in the desired sequence prior to calling `vgc_stop()`, see below.